 • Price: from $1,149 / £1,266

-For instance, portrait mode can now kick in automatically when the smart facial recognition system detects a human subject (or a pet, for that matter).
+For instance, portrait mode can now kick in automatically when the facial recognition system detects a human subject (or a pet, for that matter).
 What’s more, an image can also be turned into a portrait post-capture.
 Video shooters get new Log profiles, which allows for much more flexibility when it comes to colour-grading footage.
 And Apple has finally relented on the port and given us the widely used USB-C connection, rather than its proprietary Lightning port.
 At last!

 The iPhone 15 Pro once again displays great image quality.
 Picture credit: Amy Davies